mrunali0601/Spam-mail-classification/README.md

 # Spam-mail-classification
-Project hep to select spam mail.
+Project hep to select spam mail using machine learning.